-- 1. Design, document, review, correct, and execute interoperability tests for the CFDP Extended Procedures, and the CFDP Store and Forward Overlay Procedures. - 2.
-Make the resulting test documents ("Test Notebooks"), as well as a report on the results of the testing executed, available on an appropriate CCSDS sponsored web site, for review and use by potential protocol users. - 3.
-Report any problems with the protocol, identified in the testing, to the Space Internetworking Services Area for action on correcting the protocol and/or the Blue Book. - 4.
-Report any problems with the protocol, identified in the testing to the Space Internetworking Services Area for action on correcting the protocol and/or the Blue Book.
+- 1. Design, document, review, correct, and execute interoperability tests for the CFDP Extended Procedures, and the CFDP Store and Forward Overlay Procedures; - 2.
+Make the resulting test documents ("Test Notebooks"), as well as a report on the results of the testing executed, available on an appropriate CCSDSsponsored web site for review and use by potential protocol users; - 3.
+Report any problems with the CFDP Extended Procedures identified in testing to the Space Internetworking Services Area for action on correcting the protocol and/or the Blue Book; - 4.
+Report any problems with the CFDP Store and Forward Overlay Procedures identified in testing to the Space Internetworking Services Area for action on correcting the protocol and/or the Blue Book.

+Date Milestone

+Dutt

-1 June 2003 Working Group established
+1 June 2003 WG established

 1 February 2004 Draft Testing Notebooks distributed for review by WG

-1 March 2004 Interim Testing Notebooks distributed to WG

-1 April 2004 Initial interoperability testing ("shakedown testing") begins
+23 August 2004 Initial interoperability testing ("shakedown testing") begins

-15 April 2004 First test series begins
+6 October 2004 First test series (SFO) begins

-15 May 2004 First test series complete
+15 October 2004 First test series complete

-1 August 2004 Second test series begins
+20 October 2004 Second test series (Extended Procedures) begins

-15 August 2004 Second test series complete
+29 October 2004 Second test series complete

-31 August 2004 Test Execution Report and final Test Notebooks available
+10 December 2004 Test Execution Report and final Test Notebooks available

-30 September 2004 WG dissolved.
+30 December 2004 WG dissolved